 At that point, I realized the subject wasn’t all that important in comparison to our relationship.
 Relationship always trumps academics.

 2. I wish I had known that commitment is the key to success

 There have been many times when I would have rather skipped school, and just read a book or slept in.
 Other times, I wanted to put ALL the kids in the Christian school.

 However, my husband and I felt God had called us to teach them at home, and we made a commitment to do that.

-3. You ARE qualified to teach your kids.
+3. You are qualified to homeschool your kids

 As a homeschool parent, you don’t have to be an expert!
 No teacher has all the answers, but they know where to find them.
 As we look for answers while teaching our kids, we are teaching them how to be lifelong learners.

-In the elementary years it’s best to focus on the 3 R’s, along with lots of reading aloud and play time.
-You can introduce them to history and science by having them read historical novels and nature readers a couple days each week.
+In the elementary years, it’s best to focus on the 3 R’s, along with lots of reading aloud and playtime.
+You can introduce them to history and science by having them read historical novels and nature readers a couple of days each week.